 - Karen A. Phillips, Landscape Architect and Community Advocate

-Like Minds in Policy
+Like Minds in Policy & Practice

 Whatever your purpose might be, to volunteer, write stories about the organizations, assist in research on public legislation, or reveal a design/build process, the main function of the following references on policy and practice is essential reading.
 The links below are bundled and distributed by Candid, thus a filter on priorities may be in place, but it is a good start.